What is a Respiratory Tract Infection?

-- Upper Respiratory Tract Infection (URTI) affects the sinuses, nose, larynx and pharynx.
-Common infections of a URT include laryngitis, rhinitis, pharyngitis, sinusitis, tonsillitis, the common cold and middle ear infections.
-Symptoms that are associated with a URTI are sore throats, coughs, nasal congestion, a runny nose, and sneezing
+- Upper Respiratory Tract Infection affects the sinuses, nose, larynx and pharynx.
+Common infections include laryngitis, rhinitis, pharyngitis, sinusitis, tonsillitis, the common cold and middle ear infections.
+Associated symptoms include sore throats, coughs, nasal congestion, a runny nose, and sneezing.

-- Lower Respiratory Tract Infection (LRTI) affects the trachea, lungs, bronchial tubes and bronchioles.
-Common infections of the LRTI are bronchitis, tuberculosis, flu, pneumonia or bronchiolitis.
-Symptoms associated with a LRTI are a cough with mucus and phlegm, breathlessness, and wheezing.
+- Lower Respiratory Tract Infection affects the trachea, lungs, bronchial tubes and bronchioles.
+Common infections include bronchitis, tuberculosis, flu, pneumonia or bronchiolitis.
+Associated symptoms include a cough with mucus, phlegm, breathlessness, and wheezing.

-RTIs are caused either by bacteria or viruses.
-Children are more likely to contract RTIs since their immune system is less fully developed.
-RTIs are usually transmitted through the air (droplets enter the air through sneezing and coughing, and others inadvertently breathe these in).
-They are also often spread when a RTI sufferer touches surfaces/objects after touching their nose, mouth or eyes.
+Respiratory Tract Infections can be caused by bacteria or viruses.
+Children are more likely to contract Respiratory Tract Infections since their immune system is less fully developed.
+They are usually transmitted through the air (droplets enter the air through sneezing and coughing, and others inadvertently breathe these in).
+They are also often spread when a sufferer touches surfaces after touching their nose, mouth or eyes.

 Symptoms usually pass after 1-2 weeks.
-However, more severe complications can develop in children, older adults and those who are immunocompromised.
+However, more severe complications can develop in children, older adults and those with a weakened immune system.

-It is vital that you see the doctor if any of these symptoms persist for more than 3 weeks, if;
+It is vital that you see your doctor if any of these symptoms persist for more than 3 weeks:

-- you are coughing up bloody mucus or phlegm,
+- you are coughing up mucus or phlegm.

-- you have multiple sclerosis or another nervous system disorder, COPD, asthma, cystic fibrosis or bronchiectasis,
+- you have multiple sclerosis or another nervous system disorder, asthma, cystic fibrosis or bronchiectasis.

 - you have any lumps in your neck.